 Related: ROBO OR HUMAN?

-Companies that emerged victorious included Amazon.com Inc. (NASDAQ:AMZNA), Netflix Inc. (NASDAQ:NFLXB) and Hulu (co-owned by The Walt Disney Co.
-(NYSE:DISC), Twenty-First Century Fox Inc. (NASDAQ:FOXC) and Comcast Corp.
+Companies that emerged victorious included Amazon.com Inc. (NASDAQ:AMZNB), Netflix Inc. (NASDAQ:NFLXA) and Hulu (co-owned by The Walt Disney Co.
+(NYSE:DISD), Twenty-First Century Fox Inc. (NASDAQ:FOXA) and Comcast Corp.
 (NASDAQ:CMCSAC).

 Hulu won two Golden Globes, one for Best Television Series – Drama (The Handmaid’s Tale) and Best performance by an Actress in a Television Series – Drama, awarded to Elizabeth Moss.
 Hulu’s wins at the Golden Globes followed similar awards at the Emmy awards earlier this year.